Paediatric chiropractor Williamstown

 Plagiocephaly (Flat Head Syndrome)

 Plagiocephaly – a flat spot on your baby’s head – develops when babies spend extended time in one position.
-It’s common after birth and usually improves with repositioning and tummy time.
+It’s one of the most common reasons parents bring infants to our Williamstown clinic, and usually improves with repositioning, tummy time, and targeted treatment.

-Chiropractic care addresses underlying neck tightness that may prevent your baby from turning their head freely.
+Chiropractic care addresses underlying neck tightness and cervical restriction that may prevent your baby from turning their head freely.
 When combined with physiotherapy and parent education on positioning, most cases improve without the need for helmet therapy.

-Best timing: Early intervention (2-6 months) gives the best outcomes, though we can help babies up to 12 months old.
+Best timing: Early intervention between 2-6 months gives the best outcomes, though we can help babies up to 12 months old.

 Feeding difficulties & latching problems

-What parents tell us: Many notice improved latching and reduced feeding pain within 1-3 sessions.
+What parents tell us: Many notice improved latching and reduced feeding discomfort within 1-3 sessions.
+If your baby also has a tongue tie, chiropractic can support jaw and neck mobility before or after a tongue tie release.

 Torticollis & neck tightness

 Torticollis is when a baby’s head tilts to one side or they prefer looking in one direction.
-It can develop in the womb or during birth, and it’s one of the most common reasons parents bring babies to chiropractors and physiotherapists.
+It can develop in the womb or during birth, and it’s one of the most common conditions we treat in our Williamstown clinic alongside plagiocephaly, which often develops as a result.

-Our team uses gentle mobilisation, soft tissue release, and parent-led exercises to improve neck mobility.
+Our team uses gentle mobilisation, soft tissue release, and parent-led exercises to improve neck range of motion.
 Treatment typically takes 4-8 sessions, with parents doing daily stretches at home.

-Early treatment prevents the head tilt from affecting facial symmetry or head shape as your baby grows.
+Early treatment helps prevent the head tilt from affecting facial symmetry or head shape as your baby grows.
+Combined chiropractic and physiotherapy often gives the best outcomes for torticollis.

 Birth trauma (forceps, vacuum, caesarean)

 Assisted deliveries and long labours can create compression and tension in a baby’s head, neck, and spine.
-Signs your baby may benefit from assessment include:
+Signs your baby may benefit from a post-birth chiropractic assessment include difficulty feeding or latching on one or both sides, preferring to turn to one side (early torticollis), arching back when held or during feeds, unsettled behaviour, poor sleep, or excessive crying without clear cause, and limited head rotation or neck stiffness.

-Our chiropractor provides gentle cranial work and spinal adjustments to release compression and restore comfortable movement.
-Most families bring babies within the first few weeks of life for post-birth check-ups.
+Our chiropractor provides gentle cranial work and spinal mobilisation to release compression and restore comfortable movement.
+Many families in Williamstown and the inner west bring newborns within the first few weeks of life for post-birth assessment – no referral is needed.

 Growing pains & postural issues (older kids)